SujithGunasekaran/todo/README.md

   Please run the below command in both server and client folder to download packages

   ### `npm install`

+  -> Please add your mongodb URI in .env file in server

 # Information

- # To Start Client and Sever, Please enter below command in server
+ -> To Start Client and Sever, Please enter below command in server

  ### `npm run con`